Every day we come into contact with so many surfaces. Here are 27 surfaces that are dirtier than you might think and should be cleaned regularly.

 18. Refrigerator handles

-Refrigerator handles are frequently touched but often overlooked during cleaning (affiliate link), making them a potential source of germs.
+Refrigerator handles are frequently touched but often overlooked during cleaning, making them a potential source of germs.

 Headphones can harbor bacteria and other microorganisms, especially if shared between multiple users.